Qualifications

 Combined real-world example

-A complete criterion that checks multiple behaviors at once -- the agent must look up the appointment, then reschedule it, confirm the change to the caller, and never escalate:
+The agent must look up the appointment, then reschedule it, confirm the change to the caller, and never escalate:

 cel